Creighton4Good/BlueJay-Bites/docs/backend-design.md

 Roles, buildings, food types, and dietary options live in their own tables instead of as enums or free-text strings on Post.
 Reasons:

-- Single source of truth (e.g., building lat/long stored once)
+- Single source of truth (e.g., building's lat/long stored once)
 - Can add/edit values without code changes — just update `data.sql`
 - Foreign key constraints prevent bad data

 ### Soft delete via status field

 Posts are never hard-deleted.
-Status changes from `active` to `closed`.
-This preserves history for analytics and allows admins to recover closed posts via the `/recover` endpoint.
+Status changes from `active` to `closed`, where only admins can view them.
+This preserves history for analytics and allows admins to recover closed posts via the `/recover` endpoint, changing it back to `active`.

+### Admin/organizer actions

+Admins and organizers have separate endpoints for editing and deleting an event, to ensure that organizers are only performing these actions on events they own.
+Only admins can promote and demote users to other roles.
+Users can update their own personal information, such as their display name.

+### Admin/organizer views

+Admins can do anything that an organizer can do, so they will also be able to see the page of events only they created.
+Admins will also have admin only views such as get all closed posts, get a post by id, or recover a post.
+This helps to ensure that admins do not need to be assigned the organizer role separately.

 ### Buildings table = indoor structures only